freenas/freenas-docs/userguide/sharing.rst

    * **Type:** make sure *loader* is selected.

 In the example shown in
+:numref:`Figure %s <tn_npiv>`,
-:numref:`Figure %s: Adding Virtual Ports <tn_npiv>`, two physical interfaces were each assigned 4 virtual ports.
+two physical interfaces were each assigned 4 virtual ports.
 Note that two tunables were required, one for each physical interface.
 Once the tunables are created, the configured number of virtual ports will appear in the "Fibre Channel Ports" screen so that they can be associated with targets.
 They will also be advertised to the